 Welcome to Ogham Treasure

-Irish Jewellery designer Katie McCay, an Athlone native, has been designing and creating unique and meaningful jewellery inspired by Ireland’s ancient past for almost a decade.
+Irish Jewellery designer Katie McCay, an Athlone native, has been designing and creating unique and meaningful jewellery inspired by Ireland’s ancient past over a decade.

-Since childhood Katie has had a fascination with ancient writing and symbolism .
-Katie’s journey of admiration for Ireland’s rich history, heritage and culture led to her studying Celtic Archaeology at NUI Galway where she discovered a keen interest in ancient irish metalworking.
-She honed her craft in metalworking for a number of years before returning to her hometown and opening her successful craft gallery and store, The Bastion Gallery more than twenty five years ago.
+Her fascination with ancient writing and symbolism led to her to study Celtic Archaeology at NUI Galway where she also developed a keen interest in metalworking.
+Katie opened her craft gallery, The Bastion Gallery in Athlone, more than twenty five years ago.

 Ogham was the first ever written form of Gaelic and is referred to as the “Celtic Tree Alphabet”.
 Commonly believed to be named after the Irish God of Speech and Language, Ogma, it is estimated to have been used from about the fourth to the seventh century AD.
 The Ogham alphabet originally consisted of twenty letters called Feda “trees” arranged into four groups called Aicme “families”.
 Each character was named after native Irish trees that were of great importance to the early Irish society including Birch, Alder, Willow, Oak, Hazel, Pine, Ash and Yew.
 These trees were sacred to our Irish ancestors and have been spiritually linked to Irish culture and society for millenia.